woa-vayu/POCOX3Pro-Guides/InstallWindows-en/DualBoot.md

 - Press the ```Mount Windows``` button, then download and move StA_Installer_vayu.exe to the newly created ```Windows``` folder in your internal storage.
 - Return to the M3K WoA Helper and press ```QuickBoot to Windows```.

-Your device will now boot into Windows
+Your device will now boot into Windows.

 ## Installing StA